lauritzh/auth-request-analyser/README.md

 ## Privacy
 The extension analyses the Auth.
 Request using the bundled *JavaScript* routines.
 No information is disclosed to the author of this extension.

+## Security Considerations
+This tool itself is regularly scanned using [Semgrep](https://semgrep.dev/).

+If you found any vulnerability in this repository, please use GitHub's [private vulnerability reporting](https://github.com/lauritzh/auth-request-analyser/security) instead of opening a public issue.

 ## Disclaimer
 *Any information shared within this repository must not be used with malicious intentions.
 This tool is shared for educational purposes only.
 Any malicious use will not hold the author responsible.*